NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/Stylish Tricks.md

-At 3rd level, 7th level, and 15th level, you gain a skill feat.
-This feat must be for Acrobatics or the trained skill from your swashbuckler's style
+At 3rd level, 7th level, and 15th level, you gain an additional skill increase you can apply only to Acrobatics or the skill from your swashbuckler's style.
+You also gain an additional skill feat at these levels.
+This feat must be for Acrobatics or the trained skill from your swashbuckler's style.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*